Definition and Prevalence

 - Chemotherapy and radiotherapy

-- Fatigue should be recognised as a major problem for palliative care patients, and should therefore be routinely asked about.
+- Fatigue should be recognised as a major problem for palliative care patients and should therefore be routinely asked about.
 Fatigue is one of the symptoms screened for by the Symptom Assessment Scale in the PCOC dataset, which is used by many palliative care services in Australia.
 Other more detailed assessment tools are also available.
-[17-18]
+[21,22]

-- Validated assessment tools are available for adolescents.
+- Validated assessment tools for measuring fatigue in cancer patients are available and may be useful in other patient groups.
 Younger children can be asked if they are 'tired or not tired'.
+[4,5]

 - A multidisciplinary approach allows clinicians to identify and manage the full range of issues for patients with fatigue.
 Strategies may include: